Cloud storage services offer an easy and convenient way for you to save, organize, and share files.

 As for drawbacks, the interface isn’t the best out there.
 For example, it’s difficult to figure out how to give people access to certain files.
 Also, if you’re trying to view a Word document or PDF, the service does its best to make you view it on a Google product such as Google Docs or Google PDF Viewer.

-If you’re just looking for a personal cloud storage device or if your business is relatively small, I highly suggest using Google Drive.
+If you’re just looking for a personal cloud storage device or if your business is relatively small, we highly suggest using Google Drive.
 You’re getting a whopping 15 GB in storage space for free.
 It’s a fantastic deal.

 Beyond the free plan, Google currently offers a suite of products under Google One.
 The step above the free plan is their 100 GB plan which runs just $1.99/month.
 Another great deal.